Cult of Dionysus: Women in the cult of Dionysus

+The oreibaia, or winter dance, was a popular form of maenadic Dionysian worship that was scheduled biannually in winter.
+Oftentimes, for these forms of worship, Maenads would dress in fawnskin and ivy wreaths.
+Maenads would run into the woods and, imbued with enthousiasmos, call for Dionysus or yell "ewoi", a Bacchic cry of frenzy.
+Hair tossing, dance, and thyrsos wielding was also a common occurrence during the oreibaia.
+In the second century, Pausanias referenced maenads who submitted Mount Parnassus, and Plutarch's De primo frigido discussed maenads worshiping and getting caught in a snowstorm, illustrating that maenads were not mythological figures in Greek culture, but rather real women.

+Violence was a prevalent facet of maenadic frenzies.
+Maenads would catch, kill, and eat wild animals, from snakes to bears and wolves, in the forest during their ecstatic trances, engaging in sparagmos and omophagia.
+The Bacchae by Euripides also references the violent tendencies of maenadic worship, in which maenads mistook King Pentheus for a lion and killed him.
+The maenads usually killed their prey by hand, but depictions of weapons, such as a sword, have been portrayed on pyxes.

+The appeal the Cult of Dionysus had towards women specifically also captures the reversal of the socio-biological realm of ancient Greece.
+Women could not participate in much of public life, including drinking and hunting, and were forced towards domestic obligations centering the home and children.
+Participating in ecstatic and violent rites suggests the subversion of the established division of labor and the occupation of a dominant role, a notion common in other festivals like the Roman Saturnalia.

 Bacchanalia

 Introduced into Rome (c.
 200 BC) from Magna Graecia or by way of Greek-influenced Etruria, the bacchanalia were held in secret and attended by women only, in the grove of Simila, near the Aventine Hill, on 16 and 17 March.
 Subsequently, admission to the rites were extended to men, and celebrations took place five times per month.
 The notoriety of these festivals, where many kinds of crimes and political conspiracies were supposed to be planned, led in 186 BC to a decree of the Senate—the so-called Senatus consultum de Bacchanalibus, inscribed on a bronze tablet discovered in Calabria (1640), now at Vienna—by which the Bacchanalia were prohibited throughout all Italy except in certain special cases which must be approved specifically by the Senate.
 In spite of the severe punishment inflicted on those found in violation of this decree, the Bacchanalia were not stamped out, at any rate in the south of Italy, for a very long time.

 Dionysus is equated with both Bacchus and Liber (also Liber Pater).
 Liber ("the free one") was a god of fertility, wine, and growth, married to Libera.
 His festival was the Liberalia, celebrated on 17 March, but in some myths the festival was also held on 5 March.